Suboptimal Safety-Critical Control for Continuous Systems Using Prediction-Correction Online Optimization: Main Results

-From the results in Theorem \ref{theorem_convergance_gradient}, safety can be ensure when the convergence rate of the approximate solution $u$ to the optimal $u^*$ is faster than the pre-defined allowable rate of change in CBF constraints.
-This is consistent with the conditions of safe tracking controller in \cite{model_free_cbf}.
-The following statement presents the safety criteria for bounded $c$ and the biased approximate solutions. \begin{corollary} Let Assumption \ref{assump_convex_feasible}, \ref{assumption_gradient_bound_CBF} hold and $c$ be constant or time-varying but bounded.
-Define the approximate optimal solutions of problem \eqref{unconstrained_problem} as $\widehat u^*$.
-Both the gradient-based and the Newton-based methods ensure safety of the systems provided that $\hat \gamma > \alpha$, $\alpha^\prime \triangleq q_c \left( \hat\gamma - \alpha\right) / b_h$ and $(x(t_0), y(t_0)) \in {\mathcal{C}}_N$ with ${\mathcal{C}}_N$ defined in Theorem \ref{theorem_safety}. \end{corollary} The proof of Corollary \ref{colollary_safe_constant_c} is the same as that of Theorem \ref{theorem_safety} with the fact that the estimated solutions are always in the interior of the feasible set thanks to the idea of interior point optimization.
+The proof of Corollary \ref{colollary_safe_constant_c} is the same as that of Theorem \ref{theorem_safety} with the fact that the estimated solutions are always in the interior of the feasible set thanks to the idea of interior point optimization.
 Therefore, the CBF constraints \eqref{constraint_ploblem_origin_cbf} can always be met by the approximate optimal solutions $\widehat u^*$.
 The proof is omitted for brevity.

-{So far, both gradient-based dynamics and Newton-based dynamics perform well in ideal environment that no disturbance or inaccuracy exists in the learning progress, i.e. the models are perfectly known and all of the computations are accurate.} To analyze the robustness of the methods, the disturbances in the derivatives of prediction parts including the model uncertainty and random noises are considered.
+So far, gradient-based and Newton-based dynamics can both perform well in an ideal environment where no disturbance or inaccuracy exists in the learning progress, such that the models are perfectly known, and all computations are accurate.
+To analyze the robustness of the methods, the disturbances in the derivatives of prediction parts including the model uncertainty and random noises are considered.
 The term of prediction in both \eqref{gradient_PClaw_continuous} and \eqref{Newton_PClaw_continuous} needs the information of dynamics as $\dot x$ and $\dot \vartheta$.
-It is assumed that the disturbances exist in obtaining this information, as described below:
+It is assumed that disturbances exist in obtaining this information, as described below.